 Arrays and Pointer Arithmetic

-Learn how pointers and arrays are related in this lesson.
+Learn how pointers and arrays are related.

 In C++, arrays and pointers are closely related.
 They share a fundamental connection in how they handle data and memory.